jaspector

 Any owner or authorized agent who intends to construct, enlarge, alter, repair, move, demolish, or change occupancy of a building or structure, or install, enlarge, adjust, repair, remove, convert, or replace regulated electrical, gas, mechanical, or plumbing systems

+Not all construction work requires a permit in unincorporated Dawson County, GA.
 The following work is generally exempt: One-story detached residential accessory structures used as tool and storage sheds, playhouses, and similar uses not over 200 square feet; One-story detached accessory structures in commercial or industrial zoning districts not greater than 120 square feet; Fences not over 7 feet high; Retaining walls not over 4 feet in height unless supporting a surcharge or impounding specified liquids; Water tanks supported directly on grade up to 5,000 gallons with qualifying height-to-width ratio; Sidewalks and driveways not more than 30 inches above adjacent grade, not over any basement or story below, and not part of an accessible route; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Prefabricated swimming pools less than 24 inches deep and installed entirely above ground; Shade cloth structures for nursery or agricultural purposes, excluding service systems; Swings and other traditional playground equipment accessory to detached one- and two-family dwellings; Window awnings in Group R-3 and U occupancies meeting code limits; Non-fixed and movable fixtures, cases, racks, counters, and partitions not over 5 feet 9 inches high; Buildings and structures specifically regulated and preempted by the federal government; Temporary buildings or sheds used exclusively for construction purposes; Mobile or modular structures used as temporary offices, subject to accessibility requirements; Electric-utility structures directly involved in generating, transmitting, or distributing electricity; Temporary sets, assemblies, or structures used in commercial motion picture or television production and sound recording equipment; Minor electrical repair work such as replacing lamps or connecting approved portable equipment to approved permanently installed receptacles; Temporary systems used to test or service electrical equipment or apparatus; Portable heating appliances; certain minor gas replacements; portable ventilation equipment; portable cooling units; certain piping within heating or cooling equipment; replacement of parts that do not alter approval or safety; portable evaporative coolers; and qualifying self-contained refrigeration systems; Limited plumbing repairs such as stopping leaks, clearing stoppages, repairing leaks in pipes, valves, or fixtures, and removing and reinstalling water closets, so long as the work does not require replacing concealed piping or rearranging valves, pipes, or fixtures.
+When in doubt, confirm with the local building department before starting work.